Goal 5: Achieve gender equality and empower all women and girls

 The UMD's Women's Resource and Action Center seeks to provide all students support and encouragement on the Duluth campus.
 The Center works to empower students, both individually and collectively, through the provision of a wide variety of services and resources.

 Women Invested in Leadership and Learning (W.I.L.L.) is a partnership between the University of Minnesota, Schwan's Corporate Giving Foundation, and the Schwan's Company that works to empower student-athletes by aligning leadership-based skills training with mentor engagement to promote leadership awareness, aptitude, and development.
-Since its inception in 2014, W.I.L.L. has grown each year and now supports the personal development of approximately 300 female student-athletes representing all twelve women's programs at the University.
+Since its inception in 2014, W.I.L.L. has grown each year and now supports the personal development of approximately 300 female student-athletes representing all twelve women's athletic programs at the University.

 The College of Science and Engineering supports women by fostering an inclusive community and sponsoring a variety of programs to help ensure female student success.
 One example is the Women in Science and Engineering (WISE) Initiative which hosts guest speakers, panel discussions, and workshops on topics such as leadership, research opportunities, mental health and wellness, financial planning, and building a personal brand.